ebi-uniprot/uniprot-manual/help/proteome.md

 The majority of UniProt proteomes are based on translations of genome sequence submissions to the International Nucleotide Sequence Database Consortium ([INSDC](http://www.insdc.org/)).

 Complementary pipelines for import of protein sequences have been developed in collaboration with [Ensembl](http://www.ensembl.org/) for vertebrate species, [Ensembl Genomes](http://ensemblgenomes.org/) for non-vertebrate species, [WormBase ParaSite](http://parasite.wormbase.org/) for parasitic nematodes and [VectorBase](https://www.vectorbase.org/) for pathogen vector genomes.
-In addition, a new pipeline imports selected non-redundant genomes annotated by NCBI [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/).
+In addition, a pipeline imports selected non-redundant genomes annotated by NCBI [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/).
 These sources provide proteome sequences for a number of key genomes of special interest where the INSDC submission is lacking gene model annotation.
 Both INSDC and non-INSDC derived proteomes link back to the source via the assembly and annotation sections respectively.

 As the above-mentioned pipelines cover organisms for which we already have some sequences in UniProtKB, these existing sequences have to be reconciled with those imported.
 The procedure works in the following way: